heysushil/python-question-answer-list/python-questions-list.md

 > Note: Sabhi questions searial wise hain, to kosis karo ki inhe isi serial me solve karo.
 Good luck

+## String Questions:

+1. Find all occurrences of “USA” in given string ignoring the case

+    Expected Outcome:

+    input_str = "Welcome to USA. usa awesome, isn't it?"

+    The USA count is: 2

+1. Given a string, return the sum and average of the digits that appear in the string, ignoring all other characters

+    For Example: –

+    sumAndAverage("English = 78 Science = 83 Math = 68 History = 65") = sum 294 Percentage is 73.5

+        Output:

+        Total Marks is: 294 Percentage is  73.5

+1. Given an input string, count occurrences of all characters within a string

+    For Example:

+    count("pynativepynvepynative") = {'p': 3, 'y': 3, 'n': 3, 'a': 2, 't': 2, 'i': 2, 'v': 3, 'e': 3}

+        Output:

+        {'p': 3, 'y': 3, 'n': 3, 'a': 2, 't': 2, 'i': 2, 'v': 3, 'e': 3}

 ## List questions:

 1. Given a Python list you should be able to display Python list in the following order